hdl-registers/hdl-registers/doc/sphinx/rst/user_guide/getting_started.rst

   register_list = from_toml(name="caesar", toml_file=this_dir / "caesar_registers.toml")
   VhdlRegisterPackageGenerator(register_list=register_list, output_folder=this_dir).create_if_needed()

-The basis of all register operations is the :class:`.RegisterList` class.
+The basis of all register operations is the :class:`.RegisterList` class, which represents a register map, meaning, the registers of one module.
 An object of this type is returned when calling :func:`.from_toml` on a TOML file with the :ref:`correct format <toml_format>`.
-The :class:`.RegisterList` object makes up the register map, i.e. the registers of one module.
+To try things out you could use the register TOML data from the :ref:`TOML format example <toml_formatting>`.

 Register code generation is then done using one of the generator classes, for example :class:`.VhdlRegisterPackageGenerator` as seen in the example above.